 1 cinnamon stick

-Peel the butternut squash, scoop out the seeds and cut into chunks.
-Spread out on a rimmed baking sheet and drizzle with oil and half the maple syrup; roast at 425°F for 20–30 minutes, or until golden.
-(Don’t worry if they aren’t cooked through yet.)
+- Preheat the oven to 425°F. Peel butternut squash, scoop out seeds and cut into chunks.
+Spread out on a rimmed baking sheet and drizzle with oil and half the maple syrup.
+Roast for 20–30 minutes, or until golden.
+(Note: Squash will finish cooking in step 2.)

-In a small pot, heat another drizzle of oil and the butter over medium-high heat.
-When the foam subsides, add the onion and saute for 3–4 minutes, until soft.
-Add the apple or pear, along with the sage or curry powder, and cook for another minute.
-Add the roasted squash, chicken stock and cinnamon stick and bring to a simmer; cook for 20–30 minutes, until the squash is very soft.
+- Heat a small pot over medium-high.
+Add a drizzle of oil and the butter and let them melt.
+When the foam subsides, add onion and sauté for 3-4 minutes, until soft.
+Add apple or pear, along with sage or curry powder.
+Cook for another minute.
+Add roasted squash, chicken stock and cinnamon stick, then bring to a simmer.
+Cook for 20-30 minutes, until squash is very soft.

-Remove the cinnamon stick, add the cream and remaining maple syrup and season with salt and pepper.
-Purée in batches in a blender or with a hand-held immersion blender right in the pot, until smooth.
-Adjust seasoning and serve hot, topped with a dollop of yogurt and a few pumpkin seeds, if you like.
+- Remove cinnamon stick, then add cream and the remaining maple syrup.
+Season with salt and pepper.
+In a blender or with a hand-held immersion blender, purée soup in batches until smooth.
+Adjust seasoning and serve hot, topped with a dollop of yogurt and a few pumpkin seeds.

 Serves 6.